In Search of Souks

 The ruins – the only thing sort of worth seeing in Byblos

 I took a bus further north to Tripoli and met a friend there who showed me around the new city and promised to take me to the old souks.
-I tried to be very clear that I wanted to see where the locals shopped and I wanted it to be dirty and old.
+I tried to be very clear that I wanted to see where the locals shopped, and I wanted it to be dirty and old.
 He understood.
 As we walked into the Gold Souk, I stopped, sighed, and smiled…this was it…this is what I was looking for.
 Narrow, crowded paths that wove deep into a maze that I would have no hope of finding my way out of alone.
-People selling food and drinks door to door and women pushing through the crowd with their hands full of bags of produce for the day.
+People were selling food and drinks door to door, and women were pushing through the crowd with their hands full of bags of produce for the day.

-My guide took me to the food souk where I was greeted with hanging carcasses, smelly fish, and colorful produce.
+My guide took me to the food souk, where I was greeted with hanging carcasses, smelly fish, and colorful produce.
 It was loud, the path beneath my feet was disgusting, and I loved every minute of it.
 My guide left me for 2 hours alone to simply wander the souk and take photos – I was in market heaven.
 The best part was that I was the only foreigner I saw all day.
 I’m pretty sure I was the only one with a camera also!
 People were friendly and often asked to have their photo taken.
-There were dark little offshoots and stairways branching out in every direction beckoning me and my camera.
+There were dark little offshoots and stairways branching out in every direction, beckoning me and my camera.

 tripoli souk